sipeed/MaixPy/docs/doc/en/README.md

 **It is highly recommended to purchase a package that includes a screen, as it greatly enhances the development experience.** If you do not need a screen for actual deployment in a production environment, you can start with a screen-included kit for initial development, and then either remove the screen or purchase a screenless version for mass production later on.

+* **Power Supply**: A stable power supply is crucial.
+MaixCAM requires a steady `5V 500mA` power supply.
+Insufficient power can result in failure to boot or crashes during operation.
+This is especially true for some computer USB ports, which may provide unstable power.

 * **TF card reader**: To flash the system.

 * **USB to serial port module**: If you want to debug serial communication, it is recommended to prepare one.
 You can buy any one from Taobao or buy them together at Sipeed store, such as this [dual serial port to USB module](https://item.taobao.com/item.htm?spm=a1z10.5-c-s.w4002-24984936573.13.73cc59d6AkB9bS&id=610365562537).